-We will assess each pupil's current skills and levels of attainment on entry, which will build on previous settings and Key Stages, where appropriate.
-Annually, each KS3 child's attainment and progress in reading comprehension, spelling and numeracy skills are assessed.
+Each pupil's current skills and levels of attainment are assessed when they join the school, building on knowledge from parents and previous settings.
+Each year, each KS3 child's attainment and progress in reading comprehension, spelling and numeracy skills are assessed.
 Students receiving interventions are assessed more frequently, and throughout KS4.
-Class teachers will make regular assessments of progress for all pupils and identify those whose progress:
+Alongside feedback from class teachers this data identifies students whose progress:

-- > Is significantly slower than that of their peers starting from the same baseline - > Fails to match or better the child's previous rate of progress - > Fails to close the attainment gap between the child and their peers - > Widens the attainment gap
+- > is significantly slower than that of their peers starting from the same baseline - > fails to match or better the child's previous rate of progress - > fails to close the attainment gap between the child and their peers - > widens the attainment gap

-This may include progress in areas other than attainment, for example, social skills.
+This may include progress in non-academic areas, for example, social skills.